cryptape/dapp-demos/first_forever/README.md

 All interactions with Smart Contract are:

-- Store Text in Smart Contract: an `sendTransaction` action;
+- Store Text in Smart Contract: a `sendTransaction` action;

-- Get TextList from Smart Contract: an `call` action;
+- Get TextList from Smart Contract: a `call` action;

-- Get Text from Smart Contract: an `call` action;
+- Get Text from Smart Contract: a `call` action;

 The final project looks like